Westmanland, Maine

 Westmanland is a town in Aroostook County, Maine, United States.
 The population was 79 at the 2020 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 36.45 sqmi, of which 35.60 sqmi is land and 0.85 sqmi is water.

 History

 Starting in 1870, a Swedish-immigrant colony was established by the State of Maine in Aroostook County.
-On March 23, 1870 the Maine State Legislature passed an Act authorizing a Board of Immigration and William W. Thomas, Jr. was named Commissioner of Immigration.
+On March 23, 1870, the Maine State Legislature passed an Act authorizing a Board of Immigration and William W. Thomas, Jr. was named Commissioner of Immigration.
 Thomas went to Sweden, recruited immigrants and led them first into New Sweden township followed by the townships of Westmanland and Stockholm.

-In 1879 the first group of immigrants to settle in Westmanland.
+In 1879 the first group of immigrants settled in Westmanland.
 Victor Lindberg, from the Swedish province of Västmanland, arrived in the area of Westmanland during 1881.
 He is credited with naming the new plantation Westmanland when it was organized June 1, 1892.